-Dr. Bates was an orthodox ophthalmologist in New York City, and considered an authority by members of his profession.
+Dr. Bates was an orthodox doctor in New York City, and considered an authority by members of the ophthalmological profession.
 In 1886 he introduced a new operation for relief of persistent deafness consisting of incising the eardrum membrane, an operation still in use today.
 In 1894, as a research physician, he discovered the astringent and hemostatic properties of the aqueous extract of the suprarenal capsule, later commercialized as adrenaline.

 He published an account of a little girl who developed temporary myopia when she lied to him.
-This fact seemed very significant to him as it was consistent with other findings of myopia that people tend to become myopic when apprehensive.
-Dr. Bates found that the eye is never constantly the same, that refractive error changed momentarily, that mental strain and tension increased it and relaxation decreased it.
-His conclusions were that imperfect sight was not possible without first a mental strain, that eyes are tough to what happens from the exterior, that they could mend rapidly from scratches, bumps, and even burns, but could be blinded by mental strain.
+This fact seemed very significant to him as it was consistent with other findings that people tend to become myopic when apprehensive.
+Dr. Bates found that the eye is never constantly the same, that refractive error can change momentarily – that mental strain and tension can increase it and relaxation can decrease it.
+His conclusions were that imperfect sight is not possible without first a mental strain; that eyes are tough to what happens from the exterior; that they can mend rapidly from scratches, bumps, and even burns; but that they can be blinded by mental strain.

 Dr. Bates discovered the cause of poor eyesight and developed this method of restoration and normalization of poor eyesight.
-Integral Eyesight Improvement is the original method as taught by Dr. Bates.
+Integral Eyesight Improvement is the original method as taught by Dr. Bates and furthered by Margaret Corbett.
 Dr. Bates wrote “Perfect Eyesight Without Glasses”, a book outlining his discoveries as well as eleven years worth of monthly publications called “Better Eyesight” accounting personal findings and research with case histories.